BloomTech-Labs/CS10-car-reviews/backend/README.md

 - `model`: String, required
 - `year`: Number, required
 - `edition`: String, not required
-- `reviews`: array of objects, one-to-many relation to the car
+- `reviews`: Array of objects, one-to-many relation to the car
+- `imageURL`: Array of Strings (urls) corresponding to images associated with the car, uploaded by users when creating a review

 ### Model Tests: COMPLETED
 - Run tests with `yarn test`